Pommelien Thijs

-Pommelien Thijs (born 4 April 2001) is a Belgian singer and actress from Kessel.
+Pommelien Thijs (born 4 April 2001) is a Belgian singer and actress.
 She began acting at the age of nine and became known for roles in the series #LikeMe and Knokke Off.

-Thijs launched her singing career in 2020 with "Nu wij niet meer praten", a duet with Jaap Reesema which reached number one in both Belgium (Flanders) and the Netherlands.
-She became the youngest Belgian artist with a number-one hit in both countries.
-In August 2025, Thijs broke the record for the most weeks at number one in the Belgian (Flemish) Ultratop 50 chart.
-Her solo song "Atlas" topped the chart for a total of 22 non-consecutive weeks.
+Thijs launched her singing career in 2020 with "Nu wij niet meer praten", a duet with Jaap Reesema which reached number one in both Flanders and the Netherlands.
+She became the youngest Belgian artist with a number one hit in both countries.
+In 2025, her song "Atlas" spent 22 weeks at number one on the Flemish Belgian Ultratop 50, breaking the record for longest-running number one in the chart's history.

 Career

 She first appeared in the Flemish children's programme Ketnet kookt in 2010.
 In 2012 and 2013, Thijs was one of two actresses portraying the title character in the Dutch-language version of the musical Annie in the Stadsschouwburg in Antwerp and the Capitole in Gent.
 She was cast after participating in the television show Op zoek naar Annie ("Looking for Annie").

 Pommelien Thijs rose to fame as "Caro" in the Flemish teenage television series #LikeMe.
 Together with the cast of the show she performed several concerts across Flanders.
 After starring in a supporting role in the 2020 film De familie Claus and its two sequels, she received critical acclaim in 2023 for her portrayal of "Louise" in the successful fiction series Knokke Off.